 Once the burlap was set in place, I cut the excess burlap (including the inner part)…

 … and put the entire frame together.
 Now this is exactly how I envisioned it to be!

 And here are some close-ups from different angles.

 Oh!… I was almost forgetting about the Thanksgiving printable.
-Here is the printable in 4 different colors for you.
+Click on the button below to download the free printable in 4 different colors – they are in the Fall section of The VIP Patch.
 I prepared the printable file for 11 x 17 paper, but can be resized to print on a 8.5 x 11 paper too.
 Enjoy!

 If you’re not a Navage Patch VIP, you won’t be able to access our Freebies Library.
 But that can be easily fixed!
 Subscribe for free on the form below and become a Navage Patch VIP.
 Once you subscribe, a password will be sent to you in our Welcome email, and that will give you access to The VIP Patch [Freebies Library].
 If you didn’t receive our Welcome email, can’t find the password or have any other questions on this process or on our free printables, please check our Printables FAQ page.